bibendovsky/bstone/README.md

 * AOG - Aliens Of Gold (full)
 * PS - Planet Strike

+Both all lowercase and all uppercase (default) file names are supported.

 The port auto-detect assets of some digital distribution services.
 Note that option `--data_dir` disables auto-detection.